Kayige/Pygame-RPG/README.md

 # Pygame-RPG
-My attempt at building a Final Fantasy Clone
+My attempt at building a Final Fantasy Clone.

+Download the entire package and run **game.py**.
+Runs best when file is open first on IDLE (Python 3.8 32-bit).

 ## Basic Controls